timlapov/api_pressing/README.md

 API documentation is available at `/doc` after starting the server.

+## License

+This project is provided under a restricted license.
+It is available for viewing purposes only to demonstrate the author's skills for potential employers.
+Use of the code, including but not limited to copying, modifying, or redistributing, is strictly prohibited without explicit permission.

 ## Additional Information

 For more information about Symfony, visit the [official Symfony documentation](https://symfony.com/doc/current/index.html).